Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I: On the Number of Number fields with Bounded Absolute Discriminant

 \section{On the Number of Number fields $K_{f}$ \& $L_{g}$ with Bounded Absolute Discriminant}

-Recall we saw from Corollary \ref{8.1} that there is an infinite family of irreducible monic integer polynomials $f(x) = x^p-x + c$ such that field $K_{f}$ associated to $f$ is an algebraic number field of odd prime degree $p$.
-Moreover, we also saw from Corollary \ref{5.1} that one can always find an infinite family of irreducible monic integer polynomials $g(x) = x^{p-1}-x + c$ such that the field extension $L_{g}$ over $\mathbb{Q}$ arising from $g$ is an algebraic number field of even degree $p-1\geq 4$.
-In this section, we wish to study the problem of counting number fields; a problem that's originally from and is of very serious interest in arithmetic statistics.
-Inspired by work \cite{sch}, we wish to count here primitive number fields with bounded absolute discriminant and as a result we have the following:
+Recall from Corollary \ref{8.1} that there is an infinite family of irreducible monic integer polynomials $f(x) = x^p-x + c$ such that the quotient ring $K_{f} = \mathbb{Q}[x]\slash (f(x))$ induced by $f$ is an algebraic number field of odd prime degree $p$.
+Moreover, we may also recall from Corollary \ref{5.1} that one can always find an infinite family of irreducible monic integer polynomials $g(x) = x^{p-1}-x + c$ such that the field extension $L_{g}$ over $\mathbb{Q}$ arising from $g$ is an algebraic number field of even degree $p-1\geq 4$.
+In this section, we wish to study the problem of counting number fields; a problem that is originally from and is of very serious interest in arithmetic statistics.
+Inspired by Bhargava-Shankar-Wang (BSW) \cite{sch}, we then wish to count here the number of primitive number fields $K_{f}$ induced by irreducible polynomials $f\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec2} (and ascertained by Corollary \ref{8.1}), with bounded absolute discriminant.
+With that in mind, we then obtain:

 \begin{cor} Assume Corollary \ref{8.1}, and let $K_{f} = \mathbb{Q}[x]\slash (f(x))$ be a primitive number field with discriminant $\Delta(K_{f})$.
 Then up to isomorphism classes of number fields, we have that $\# \{ K_{f} \ : \ |\Delta(K_{f})| < X \} \ll X^{p\slash(2p-2)}$. \end{cor}